5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - `UEFI/APFS`: change `MinVersion` and `MinDate` to `-1` for macOS Catalina and older.
 - Save your config.plist

+#### AirportItlwm.kext vs. itlwm.kext
+Although the Intel AC-9560 Card is compatible with both kexts (use either one or the other) to connect to WiFi, there are Pro's and Cons to both of them.

+- **AirportItlw**:
+	- **Con**: requires the correct kext per macOS version, so using it accros various versions of macOS doesn't work (unless you rename them to AirportItlw_Monterey.kext, AirportItlw_Ventura.kext, etc, and assigne MinKernel/MaxKernel settings to them, I guess).
+Currently there's no Version for Sonoma.
+	- **Con**: it doesn't work as well as itlwm.kext
+	- **Pro**: can be used during macOS install which is not possible with itlwm.kext
+- **itlwm.kext**
+	- **Pro**: Only one kext which works in Sonoma already
+	- **Pro**: Connects much faster to WiFi hotspots and performs better
+	- **Con**: Requires an alternative App to

+**Suggestion**: Use Ethernet during macOS insatallation.
+If you don't have access to Ethernet, add the correct AirportItlw.kext for the desired macOS version and disable itlwm.kext.

 ## Deployment
 ### If macOS is installed already
 - Put the EFI folder on a FAT32 formatted USB stick